Key Inclusion/Exclusion Criteria2

 confidence

-With fewer infusion reactions and improved patient response, you can confidently reduce years of urate burden1
+As seen in the MIRROR RCT, fewer infusion reactions were seen with improved patient response, so that you can confidently prescribe KRYSTEXXA with methotrexate to reduce years of urate burden1

 For your uncontrolled gout patients who: